Who We Are

 - Help Desk, accessible by telephone, email or drop-in.

-- A monthly email providing timely gardening best practices and a list of upcoming classes and events where we'll be presenting.
-Interested in receiving it via email?
-Sign up online!
+- Monthly email newsletter providing timely gardening best practices and a list of upcoming classes and events.
+Sign up to receive it!

 - A public blog including how the Master Gardeners are in the news, including monthly tips published in the Mercury News.